 There are no rules permitting grouping for tax purposes in Tajikistan.

-Starting from 1 January 2023, new transfer pricing rules will be in force in Tajikistan.
+Starting from 1 January 2023, new transfer pricing rules are in force in Tajikistan.

 Transfer pricing rules impact the transactions or a series of transactions where all of the following conditions are met:

-- if the purpose of the transaction is the supply or acquisition of property, services, handling of intangible or tangible assets, the allocation of loans;
+- The purpose of the transaction is the supply or acquisition of property or services, handling of intangible or tangible assets, or the allocation of loans.

-- if the transaction is carried out between related parties;
+- The transaction is carried out between related parties.

-If an entity does not determine the income, expenses, gains and losses arising under the transfer pricing agreement in accordance with the market conditions principle, the tax authority may make the necessary adjustments to ensure that the income, expenses, profits and losses arising under the transfer pricing agreement pricing, consistent with the principle of market conditions.
+If an entity does not determine the income, expenses, gains, and losses arising under the transfer pricing agreement in accordance with the market conditions principle, the tax authority can make the necessary adjustments to ensure that the income, expenses, profits, and losses arising under the transfer pricing agreement pricing are consistent with the principle of market conditions.

 For a company with more than 25% of the authorised capital (shares) directly or indirectly owned by non-residents or legal entities exempt from CIT, the maximum amount of interest for each loan used within a tax period that can be deducted shall be limited to the amount of interest not exceeding the maximum interest rate.
 The maximum interest rate is determined by dividing the interest rate on loans by the average authorised capital ratio.
 The average authorised capital ratio is calculated by dividing the outstanding debt at the end of the reporting period by the average value of the share of the non-resident entity in the authorised capital and dividing that by three.